Otto Lenel: Life and career

 Otto Lenel was born in Mannheim, Germany on 13 December 1849.
 He was the son of Moritz Lenel and Caroline Scheuer.
 Lenel studied law at the universities of Heidelberg, Leipzig and Berlin.
 He fought as a volunteer soldier in the war against France in 1870/71.
 Lenel passed the first state examination in law in 1871, and the following year he received the degree of Dr. jur.
 In 1874 Lenel passed the second state examination in law.
 Two years later, he obtained the habilitation at the University of Leipzig.

-In 1882, Lenel became famous, when he won a prize which had been offered by the Bavarian Academy of Sciences with his reconstruction of the edict of the praetors (see below).
+In 1882, Lenel became famous when he won a prize which had been offered by the Bavarian Academy of Sciences with his reconstruction of the edict of the praetors (see below).
 Lenel became a professor at the University of Kiel in that same year.
 Two years later, he moved on to the University of Marburg.
 In 1885 he became a professor and taught at the University of Strassburg, which had become a German institution after the war of 1870/71 in which Lenel himself had fought.
 In 1895, he was rector of the University of Strassburg.
 1907 he was called to Freiburg University.

-He soon became one of the most important German legal historians of his time.
 At the occasion of the 50th anniversary of the award of his Dr. jur. degree, he was presented with a Festschrift.
 Ten years later, Lenel was given a second Festschrift.
 On his 80th birthday, Lenel received a gratulatory letter, which was signed by academics representing 20 countries of various continents and 100 universities.
 He was also made an honorary citizen of the city of Freiburg.

-After 1933, however, Lenel—in spite of his international fame, his status as a veteran and his old age—became a victim of Nazi racism.
+After 1933, Lenel became a victim of Nazi racism.
 His daughter was forced out of her job as a nurse.
 The prosecutions by the Nazis broke his spirit.
 For the last 18 months of his life he was unable to continue his scholarly work.
 He died on 7 February 1935.

 According to his wish, only his closest relatives attended his burial.
-Due to the political circumstances, no obituary was published in Germany.
+Due to political circumstances, no obituary was published in Germany.
 After Lenel's death, the members of his family met a cruel fate in Nazi Germany: His widow of more than 80 years of age, Luise, née Eberstadt (born 25 February 1857 in Frankfurt) and his daughter Bertha Lenel (born 7 March 1882 in Freiburg) were sent on 22 October 1940 to an internment camp in Gurs, France.
-The widow died there on 7 November 1940, Bertha Lenel survived.
+The widow died there on 7 November 1940.
+Bertha Lenel survived.

 On the occasion of the 50th anniversary of Otto Lenel's death, a sign was affixed to his last residence at Holbeinstrasse 5 in Freiburg, Germany.